 The herb known as the borage is a common plant found growing in the wild areas of most European and Mediterranean countries, where the climate suits the herb.
 While borage does not grow native in North America, herbalist are very familiar with the plant and the herb borage is cultivated now in some places in the North American continent.
 The herb is difficult to grow in cultivated gardens and nurseries, strangely though, this herb is found to grow well as a weed in unlikely places such as junkyards and other waste spaces, cultivating the plant in ideal herbal nurseries is hard - the herb is well known for many healing properties and is used in a variety of remedies by traditional herbalists around the world.

-The herb is characterized by the presence of numerous white, very stiff, and prickly hairs which covering both the leaves and the stems of the entire plant - for this reason, gloves are always required to avoid the stings of these outgrowths from the plant.
-During the summer months the plant gives off star shaped flowers which are blue or purplish in coloration, the plant itself reaches only about two feet in length.
+The herb is characterized by the presence of numerous white, very stiff, and prickly hairs which covering both the leaves and the stems of the entire herb - for this reason, gloves are always required to avoid the stings of these outgrowths from the plant.
+During the summer months this herb gives off star shaped flowers which are blue or purplish in coloration, the plant itself reaches only about two feet in length.

 As pollinating bees seem to love to hover and collect around the flowers of the borage, it has also been nicknamed the "bee's bread" probably because of its nectar rich flowers, the borage is a very hardy annual plant as plants go and can thrive under adverse conditions.
 The characteristic hairs that cover the whole plant give the herb a silvery look, however, the actual color of the stems and the leaves of the borage are a dark blue-green, the silvery look is given to the plant by the presence of the prickly white hairs on the surfaces of the herb.
 Leaves are about three inches in length and grow alternately, they also have a wrinkled appearance about them, and the stems of the borage on the other hand are hollow and succulent and covered all over with the hairs.
 The star like flowers of the borage are a very beautiful blue color, the flowers also have black anthers which mark them off distinctly.
 The borage usually reaches about one to two feet in height, it is a beautiful plant and pleasing to the eye.
 The borage has a wonderful rounded shape as all of its branches spread out to a width of about three feet.
 It is believed that the borage acts as a repellent against insects, and as a herb it often grows alongside plants like the strawberries, it looks very nice when planted among other plants and herbs in the garden, marked by its distinct beautiful flowers, it is believed that the insects are discouraged from attacking plants near the borage because of chemicals in the borage which act as insect repellents.